CloudCannon/base-jekyll-template/_posts/2018-10-31-first-reviews.md

 type: Document
 ---

-[After you've finished waiting for your reviews](#), it's time to actually do them.
+After you've finished the huge, arduous task that is [waiting for your reviews](/getting-started/waiting-for-reviews/), it's time to actually do them.
 Start by clicking "Reviews" in the top menu.

 ![Clicking the reviews button](/images/reviews-click.gif)

-From there, you'll see a quiz screen that's very similar to the Lessons quiz you did in your lessons.
-You should see a radical will be displayed for you to answer.
+From there, you'll see a quiz screen that's very similar to the Lessons quiz you did before.
+Assuming you're just starting out, you should see a radical displayed.

 ![WaniKani Review with an empty field](/images/review-radical-empty.jpg)